bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 But these new features, such as [coroutines](https://github.com/Kotlin/kotlin-coroutines/blob/master/kotlin-coroutines-informal.md) , or [type aliases](https://github.com/Kotlin/KEEP/blob/master/proposals/type-aliases.md) (to put a couple of examples), look like science fiction for Android developers.
 We’re still stuck in an ancient Java 6 with little improvements that forces us to develop in ways almost forgotten for most developers in any other platforms.
 So a sane question would be: has the Kotlin team been able to keep compatibility to Java 6 while bringing all these new features alive?
 And the answer is: of course!
-<strong>All the new stuff is still available for Java 6 and, as an extension, for Android developers.</strong> And today, I want to show you some of them, and how they can make your life even easier when developing Android Apps.
+**All the new stuff is still available for Java 6 and, as an extension, for Android developers.** And today, I want to show you some of them, and how they can make your life even easier when developing Android Apps.

 {% raw %}
 <p><span id="more-4826"></span></p>